beeb/coffee-scale-app/README.md

 The app works as a timer to achieve the desired extraction in the desired time.
 A reference curve is displayed, taking into account the user parameters:

-- Coffee Weight: how much coffee grounds were put in the basket (the "Read" button puts the current scale value into this field)
+- **Coffee Weight**: how much coffee grounds were put in the basket (the "Read" button puts the current scale value into this field)
-- Target ratio: the ratio of "coffee out" to "grounds in".
+- **Target Ratio**: the ratio of "coffee out" to "grounds in".
 The expected output weight is calculated next to the field.
-- Pre-infusion time: this is an amount of time that is added to the timer as soon as >0.5g are detected in the cup.
+- **Pre-infusion Time**: this is an amount of time that is added to the timer as soon as >0.5g are detected in the cup.
 This allows to indicate the desired total brew time including pre-infusion.
 It's the user responsibility to perform the pre-infusion with this amount of time.
-- Total time: the total brew time, including any pre-infusion.
+- **Total Time**: the total brew time, including any pre-infusion.

 ## Workflow